Spirit Lake Church Energized by Native Mission Trip

 With COVID-19 restrictions lessening across the country in 2021, Idaho's Spirit Lake Adventist Church seized an opportunity to assist a new church plant on the Fort Peck Indian Reservation in Poplar, Montana.

 Despite being in the middle of its own remodel project, the Spirit Lake Church decided to step out in faith and set a fundraising goal of $15,000 for Poplar.
-In addition, they hoped to recruit 20 volunteers for their May mission trip.
+In addition, they hoped to recruit 20 volunteers for a mission trip to Poplar so they could work on the church building.

-When the time came to leave for the mission trip, the little church raised $24,000 and 45 volunteers signed up for the trip!
+When the time came to leave, the little church had raised $24,000 and had 45 volunteers signed up for the mission trip!

 While cleaning up the lot, digging and filling ditches, repairing surfaces, putting on stucco and painting interior walls, the Idaho volunteers became acquainted with local Native Americans in Poplar.
 They listened to their stories.